Lavendar77/alx-system_engineering-devops/0x00-shell_basics/README.md

 "cd /root" changes the directory to the user's home directory

-"ls -la" displays the content of the current directory in long format
+"ls -l" displays the content of the current directory in long format